-Star Wars Jedi: Fallen Order is the next Star Wars title to come from Electronic Arts and Respawn Entertainment.
+Star Wars Jedi: Fallen Order is the first Star Wars title to come from Electronic Arts and Respawn Entertainment - the developers of Apex Legends and Titanfall.
 The title has been confirmed to be single player, narrative-focused action game without the inclusion of micro-transactions.

 The game will be set just after the events of Star Wars: Revenge of the Sith after the infamous Order 66 has been executed.
-The game will follow the actions of a Jedi Padawan in hiding named Cal Kestis who managed to avoid execution and is hiding from the Empire in plain sight.
-Read our preview from E3 2019 to find out what we think so far.
+The game will follow the actions of a Jedi padawan in hiding named Cal Kestis who managed to avoid execution and is hiding from the Empire in plain sight.
+Read our hans-on preview to find out what we think after getting the chance to play a bit for ourselves.

 Star Wars Jedi: Fallen Order gameplay